 The main town of Kuta is one of the only places on the island where you’ll find a good standard of westernised foods.
 So if you’re looking for some good pizza or pasta, this could be the place.

 Other than that, we’re sure Kuta will be top of your 3 weeks in Lombok itinerary, as it makes for a great place to start your journey from – or to base yourself for a few days.

 When we say middle we basically mean Benang Stokel & Benang Kelambu Waterfalls.

 We took the drive up from Kuta on scooters, which took around 1 hour and 30 minutes, and it was well worth the visit.

 You could definitely work your way up and stay in a local guesthouse nearby, before moving on to the Northern section of Lombok.

 If you’re uncomfortable exploring alone, or looking for a guided tour of the falls, you can even book a private Benang Kelambu and Benang Stokel Waterfalls Trek.

-The falls are pretty impressive, and although there’s not a lot else to do in the area, they’re definitely worth adding to your Lombok itinerary!
+The falls are pretty impressive, and although there’s not a lot else to do in the area, they’re definitely worth adding to your 3 weeks in Lombok itinerary!

 We took the 3D2N trek of Mount Rinjani which you can read all about in our Mount Rinjani Trekking guide.